chafiq1992/attendance-app/README.md

 The script uploads the service account key to Secret Manager and sets the `GOOGLE_SHEET_ID`, `GCP_SA_B64`, and `DATABASE_URL` variables for the Cloud Run service.
+The FastAPI API will be reachable under `/api` on the deployed URL.

 ## Database Migrations